david32768/Jynx/README.md

 *	--BASIC_VERIFIER use ASM BasicVerifier instead of ASM SimpleVerifier
 *	--ALLOW_CLASS_FORNAME let simple verifier use Class.forName() for non-java classes
 *	--SKIP_FRAMES do not produce stack map

+Options for STRUCTURE are:

+*	--CP prints constant pool

 ## Jasmin 1.0